-Check out BikeTours.com top ten picks for European cycling destinations in 2021 (and some tours to take for each!)
+Check out BikeTours.com top ten picks for European cycling destinations in 2022 (and some tours to take for each!).

 Though technically eastern Europe, you’ll get a strong Mediterranean vibe when visiting Croatia.
 Miles of beaches and seafood make for the unbeatable combo to partner with the country’s diverse Roman and Byzantine history.
 As a whole, Croatia has enough going for it to be on this list, but when you add in the beauty of Istria, you’ll want to book today.
 This heart-shaped (yes– heart-shaped!) peninsula shared by Croatia, Italy, and Slovenia is known for its mix of beautiful blue coastlines (Blue Istria) and rural inlands (Green Istria).
 The villages of Istria are full of charming shops, wineries, and olive groves.

-Umbria is a land of beauty, full of stunning scenery and fantastic frescos. , where a single fresco can capture a thousand different facets and moods.
-You will encounter paths set between rolling hills rich with vineyards and olive groves; watercourses immersed in greenery and big lakes of an intense blue; medieval villages; necropolis and other Roman and Etruscan remains of incomparable value.
+Umbria is a land of beauty, full of stunning scenery, where a single fresco can capture a thousand different facets and moods.
+You will encounter paths set between rolling hills rich with vineyards and olive groves; watercourses immersed in greenery and big lakes of an intense blue; medieval villages; necropolis + other Roman and Etruscan remains of incomparable value.

 Scotland is a magical place, full of vibrant greenery and deep valleys.
 Scotland’s lakes, known as “lochs” are popular sites, particularly the famous Loch Ness and its alleged sea monster.
-The rolling hills and dramatic moors of the countryside that make this country a top destination for cycling tours.
-Scotland’s small villages and rural landscapes are best seen by the seat of a bicycle.
+The rolling hills and dramatic moors of the countryside make this country a top destination for cycling tours—Scotland’s small villages and rural landscapes are best seen by the seat of a bicycle.
 For experienced cyclists, rugged wilderness creates natural, challenging mountain biking tracks.
-For families, Scotland lends itself to themed tours that include guided rides through its castles, pagan monuments, churches and memorials.
+For families, Scotland lends itself to themed tours that include guided rides through its castles, pagan monuments, churches, and memorials.

 Loch Lomond to Edinburgh: Lakes and Valleys of Scotland